anynines/a9s-cli-v2/Backlog.md

             * Applies the a8s stack to the current k8s cluster
                 * The following cluster/context/namespace is selected:
                     Do you want to apply the a8s stack to this cluster?
     * Make the context/namespaces configurable
         * Streamline the UX for both `create cluster` and `create stack`
-            * Per default the context `a8s-demo` with the namespace `a8s-demo` is mandatorily required.
-            * Let the user select a different namespace / context name
-            * Make the default namespace/context not contain the word `demo`.
                 * Point out that `-c` can be used to specify a context / clustername
         * Update the readme
             * Add `create stack` documentation
     * Write a tutorial on how to apply a stack to an existing AWS cluster
+        * Use `-c` option to point to the right context

+* Make the default namespace/context not contain the word `demo`.

 * [Question] Remove ?
     * Should there be a remove option?
+        * Yes
     * Removes the a8s stack from the current k8s cluster

 ## Unassigned